oracle/odpi/doc/src/installation.rst

 Other Platforms
 ===============

-To install ODPI-C on other platforms (such as Solaris and AIX), follow the same general directions as for Linux Instant Client zip files or Local Database.
+To run ODPI-C applications on other platforms (such as Solaris and AIX), follow the same general directions as for Linux Instant Client zip files or Local Database.